 The Alandia Cup represents Åland’s biggest recurring event.
-Finland’s biggest football tournament for 11-year-olds is taking place from 14–18 June 2015 in Åland.
+Finland’s biggest football tournament for 11-year-olds is taking place 17–21 June 2018 in Åland.
 Participating junior players, family members and organisers meet up at different football arenas in Åland.

 Interest and experience

-The hosts of the Alandia Cup, the Åland football club IFK Mariehamn, are playing their tenth season in Finland’s highest league.
+The hosts of the Alandia Cup, the Åland football club IFK Mariehamn, are playing their 13th season in Finland’s highest league.
 The women’s team Åland United also play in the league.

 So there is a genuine interest in football and extensive experience of organising tournaments here.
 This is why the Alandia Cup has developed into one of the most popular tournaments.